teq-niq/pingfed-automation/Setup-win.md

 ## The steps

 Clone the project from - here to a suitable folder in your machine.
-git clone -b gradle_wip https://github.com/teq-niq/pingfed-automation.git
+git clone -b main https://github.com/teq-niq/pingfed-automation.git
 Read pingfed-automation\downloads\downloadnotes.txt.
 <ins>Download the files as mentioned here into **"pingfed-automation\downloads"** folder.</ins>
 In command prompt/terminal navigate to pingfed-automation folder.